TL;DR: A Quick Answer

 What is a Jira Checklist?

-This is a structured list containing multiple steps to complete or parameters to check.
+A Jira Checklist is a structured list containing multiple steps to complete or parameters to verify.
 In other words, it’s a ToDo list designed to help you work on a task rather than just fill out task details.
 A checklist can be included as part of the work item description or located in a separate section below the description.

 There are different ways to add a checklist in Jira: